Younhong/HandongSAM/README.md

 * 2.0:

-  1. ML-kit: If user uploads image through image picker, program will be able to recognize the letter written, and if the picture has word "With-Water" then it will return yes.
-If not, it wil return false
+  1. Real-time countday: Currently, countday variable changes only when user submits survey results.
+From ver 2.0, countday variable should increase everyday, even if user did not submit survey result.
+And if countday reaches 14, it stops increasing.
-  2. Kakaotalk Login: Login with kakaotalk.
-Since kakaotalk is one of the best application that is being used by people, kakaotalk login will be supported from 2.0
+  2. ML-kit: If user uploads image through image picker, image will be stored on firebase storage, and if the image has the word "With water", then it will return 1, else return 0.
+After return, it will be stored in string array named ml.
+On Final result, it will be displayed in visual.dart page with percentage of how many times the user has eaten bio-food.
-  3. Alarm Notification: On version 1.0, it is only possible to set and manage alarm time.
+  4. Alarm Notification: On version 1.0, it is only possible to set and manage alarm time.
 From ver 2.0, you will be able to have real alarm Notification.

 * 3.0:

-  1.
+  1. Kakaotalk Login: Login with kakaotalk.
+Since kakaotalk is one of the best application that is being used by people, kakaotalk login will be supported from 2.0

 # CONTRIBUTORS:
 * 21400022 Younhong Ko